 What other harm occurred while college students had been drinking?

-About 25 percent of college students included in a number of surveys executed between 1996 and 2002 reported problems with their classes, grades or assignments as a result of drinking.
+About 25 percent of college students included in a number of surveys reported problems with their classes, grades or assignments as a result of drinking.
 A little more than one percent of students whose drinking has gotten out of control has tried to commit suicide.
 And nearly one-third of all students were consuming alcohol and seeing adverse effects to the extent that they could be classified as dependent on or abusing alcohol.

-Many college students who once had alcohol or drug problems found that they could live drug-free and alcohol-free at college after they completed the Narconon drug and alcohol rehabilitation program.
-With Narconon programs available on six continents, college students at campuses around the world have a way to leave alcohol abuse behind in favor of a productive, enjoyable life free from drugs or alcohol.
+Many college students who once had alcohol or drug problems found that they could live drug-free and alcohol-free after they completed the Narconon drug and alcohol rehabilitation program.
+With Narconon programs available on six continents, college students around the world have a way to leave alcohol abuse behind in favor of a productive, enjoyable life free from drugs or alcohol.

-If you know a student who is struggling with alcohol abuse, have them contact a Narconon drug and alcohol rehab counselor to find the Narconon alcohol rehab program closest to them.
+If you know a student who is struggling with alcohol abuse, contact a Narconon drug and alcohol rehab counselor to find out how to get them help.